 Studies show that Harad can be potentially useful in weight loss.
 It may also help decrease appetite or increase metabolism.

 One should ensure that they follow the correct dosage when using Harad.
 Side effects of overconsumption are diarrhea and stomach discomfort.
-It is good only to take the recommended quantity to avoid complications.
+Stick to the recommended dosage to avoid potential side effects.

 Before starting Harad, individuals with chronic health conditions should consult a healthcare provider.This is especially true for people with diabetes, heart disease, or hypertension – those who are on medication.
 This means that Harad can be interchanged with some medicines.